 Ugadi is said to be the change in lunar orbit and the beginning of lunar year in Hindu Calendar .
 After a long & shivering winter season, a new season of blossoms arrives, which marks the day of Ugadi festival.

-So, on the occasion of Ugadi in 2016, Mother Nature is standing right in front of you with her arms wide open for a springful hug.
-The summer season is coming soon, let’s celebrate the new beginning with Ugadi in 2016.
+So, on the occasion of Ugadi, Mother Nature is standing right in front of you with her arms wide open for a springful hug.
+The summer season is coming soon, let's celebrate the new beginning with Ugadi.

 The first day of Hindu month, Chaitra is celebrated as Ugadi at Andhra Pradesh and Karnataka.
 On this auspicious day of Ugadi, people usually wake up before the sunrise, take a sacred bath of oil, and wear new clothes.
 After this, people clean the whole house, and then decorate their homes and temples with mango leaves and jasmine flowers.
 People make rangolis at their gates to beautify their homes.
 All the members of family collectively worship the Almighty and seek blessings from him.
 After this, people offer holy water to the Lord Sun.

 The New Year starts with blessings of God.
-It means that the whole year should pass as auspicious & happy as the day of Ugadi.
+It means that the whole year should pass as auspicious and happy as the day of Ugadi.
 Along with all these rituals, delicious food is also made to celebrate Ugadi.
-If you are going to celebrate Ugadi in 2016, you must know about the delicacies of this festival.
-These delicious and mouth watering delicacies will add a special feel to the Ugadi festival in 2016.
+If you are going to celebrate Ugadi, you must know about the delicacies of this festival.
+These delicious and mouth watering delicacies will add a special feel to the Ugadi festival.

 The festival of Ugadi has its special significance in terms of food too.
 There are certain delicacies that are served during this festival.
 First of all, people in Karnataka & Andhra Pradesh distribute jaggery and Neem together to symbolize that life is a mix of sweetness and bitterness together.